acend/kubernetes-basics-training/content/en/docs/troubleshooting/_index.md

 namespace/acend-test created
 ```

-As you can see, the {{% param cliToolName %}} binary uses `cURL` to send requests to the Kubernetes API.
+As you can see, the output conveniently contains the corresponding `curl` commands which we could use in our own code, tools, pipelines etc.